neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

   `notify-safekeepers`.

 Then the rollout for a region would be:
-- Current situation: safekeepers are choosen by control_plane.
+- Current situation: safekeepers are chosen by control_plane.
 - We manually migrate some timelines, test moving them around.
 - Then we enable `--set-safekeepers` so that all new timelines are on storage controller.